 Sizes: men’s S-XXL, women’s XS-XL

-Among the lightest hoodies on this list, its polyester and elastane fabric feels lighter than all but the OR Echo Hoody and smooth and soft against skin.
+Among the lightest hoodies on this list, its polyester and elastane fabric feels lighter than most and smooth and soft against skin.
 It also wicks moisture quickly: Hiking with a pack loaded with climbing gear under a hot sun, I sweated but the shirt never got very wet.
 With very stretchy fabric, this shirt fits closely and yet easily pulls over a short-sleeve base layer, and one of the deepest hoods on this list stays put even in strong wind—and helps this sun shirt protect me from annoying mosquitoes, as it did on a buggy, six-day backpacking trip in Utah’s High Uintas Wilderness in mid-July.
 A UPF 50+ rating translates to maximum sun protection—impressive for this light fabric.